EverestHC-mySofie/adequate_json/README.md

 class in the `Serializers` module (or the module you specify using the [configuration](#configuration)).

-Each serializer is a class extending AdequateJSON base, and defining one or several variants to build (defaulting to `:default` for single objects and `:no_wrapper` for collections):
+Each serializer is a class extending `AdequateJSON::Base`, and defining one or several variants to build (defaulting to `:default` for single objects and `:no_wrapper` for collections):